ekrauser/QRconvert/README.md

   3. asks for printer bt mac address (you can scan the other barcode on the bottom of the printer)
   4. it will then convert the bt mac from aabbccddeeff format to AA:BB:CC:DD:EE:FF format, and add the reformated mac address, name, and serial number to a csv file
   5. then it creates a qr code from the reformatted mac address, and uses that to create the final png with the qr code and the reformatted mac address in text under it
-  6. finally, it sends that final png directly to a zebra printer
+  6. scrapped the zebra bit for now, but it creates a correctly formatted image that can be dropped into an avery 6576 template